Profound and magical

 What does this mean?

 Community co-creation.
-The people who a project, initiative, or decision impacts are engaged in processes to discern, understand, imagine, or implement what happens.
-The perspectives, insights, strategies, and existing relationships of people central to the matter are the expertise drawn upon to clarify direction and approach.
+The people who are impacted by a project, initiative, or decision are intentionally engaged to discern, understand, imagine, or implement what happens.
+The perspectives, insights, strategies, and existing relationships of people central to the matter are the expertise drawn upon to clarify the direction and approach.
 Ashley (and other supportive, accountability partners) offer strategic direction, thought partnership, facilitation, and project management support.
-The approach is shaped by formal training and direct experiences with groups and communities of many sizes and compositions learning and moving forward together.
+The approach is shaped by formal training and direct experiences with groups and communities of many sizes and compositions, groups that are learning and moving forward together.

 Collaboration and Team Dynamics